MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/security-privacy.md

 ---
 title: "iOS Security and Privacy Features"
-description: "This article covers working with security and privacy in iOS and how they affect a Xamarin.iOS app." ms.prod: xamarin ms.assetid: 718C8721-C359-4650-878A-D68E159A3F53 ms.technology: xamarin-ios
+description: "This document describes security and privacy features of iOS and discusses how to use them with Xamarin.iOS.
+It takes a look at updates made in iOS 10 and how to access private user data." ms.prod: xamarin ms.assetid: 718C8721-C359-4650-878A-D68E159A3F53 ms.technology: xamarin-ios